 Wes Bos is a Full Stack Developer, speaker and teacher from Canada.
 He is a designer, works as an independent web developer and is a co-host of Syntax – a popular web development podcast.
 Wes has taught more than 500 students in more than 200 classes and has already attended dozens of conferences around the world.
 If you missed his tutorials go to YouTube, Github or his blog.

-Start your training at the Talent Garden Innovation School in Vienna
+Start your training online at Talent Garden Innovation School

-Do you want to start your career as a Frontend Developer rather today than tomorrow?
+Do you want to start your career as a Full Stack Developer?
 Then we have exactly what you’re looking for.
-With a mix of basic theory and practical projects, the CodeMaster Online Bootcamp at the Talent Garden Innovation School in Vienna provides the perfect basis for a successful entry into the web development industry and has huge benefits like a guaranteed paid internships at the end of the course.
+A full immersion course designed to train the future generation of developers within a few intensive weeks.
+Getting expert practical skills, and we also have career advisors to give you the tools you need to make your first steps into the job market, the CodeMaster Online Bootcamp at Talent Garden Innovation School provides the perfect basis for a successful entry into the web development industry.